 The Board of Directors shall maintain wholly separate bank accounts and financial records for the Organization and shall ensure that no TOOOL resources are used for private purposes.

 Members are entitled to purchase TOOOL products at discounted pricing for non-commercial and personal purposes.
 Abuse of this benefit may result in revocation of such benefits or other penalties.
 Chapters may purchase equipment at a discounted price if they are going to be distributed exclusively at TOOOL events.
 TOOOL may also lend equipment to Chapters, such as Content Boxes, or specimens from the Lock Library.

 The Board of Directors sets all public pricing and member pricing of the goods sold by the Association.

-Any Member may call for a full member vote (in the manner described above) with the aim of overriding and vetoing a Board of Directors vote within one week of its having been finalized.
-If a majority of TOOOL members in good standing (the current Board of Directors, votes to overturn the Board, the original Board of Directors vote shall be considered null and void.
+Any Member may call for a referendum on any decision or vote of the Board of Directors within one week of its notification to the membership.
+If a majority in an election whose eligible voters consist of all current TOOOL members, not counting the Board of Directors, votes to overturn the Board's decision, the decision shall be nullified.
 The Board of Directors may raise the same issue again for a vote only after a one-month period of time, which shall be used for discussion and amending of the original proposal being voted upon.
-The Board of Directors should not seek to initiate another vote on a decision that is exceedingly similar to the position which the general membership has overturned by veto.
+The Board of Directors should not seek to initiate another vote on a decision that is exceedingly similar to the position which the membership has overturned by veto.

-Dissolution of the Association
+Dissolution of the Organization

-In the event of any remaining equipment, finances, or other matters of value at the time of the dissolution of TOOOL, these resources should be liquidated as quickly as is prudently possible and the proceeds shall be used to cover all debts and outstanding fees owed by the organization.
+In the event of any remaining equipment, finances, or other matters of value at the time of the dissolution of TOOOL, these resources shall be liquidated as quickly as is prudently possible and the proceeds shall be used to cover all debts and outstanding fees owed by the Organization.
 All remaining monies and resources shall be donated to other charitable organizations in the locksport and tech communities who are dedicated to similar aims as TOOOL.